Yoga Nidra - finding relaxation between sleep and meditation

 • a higher ability to concentrate and absorb,

-• an increase in stress resilience and a lower release of the stress hormone cortisol,
+• an increase in stress resilience and a lower release of cortisol,

 • lower irritability and higher psychological resilience and